jcfielding/ShinyCrimeMap/README.md

 ##Future Development

-Going forward, it would be nice to extend the location and timeframe.
+Although the current version gives you basic functionality, here's some other features that would be nice:

+- Maps and crime data for the U.S. or the world;
+- Point location and density mapping toggling;
+- Map pan and zoom controls.